Key Takeaways

 The Rise of Digital Memorials in 2025

-The "Death-Tech" industry has undergone a massive transformation.
+The "Death-Tech" industry has shifted.
 Recent data shows that nearly 40% of Americans are now interested in creating a digital memorial page—a nearly 40% increase in adoption over just a few years.
 This shift is driven by a desire for "Legacy Value."
-In fact, 73% of people now believe it is "very important" that future generations can easily access and learn about their ancestors through digital records.
+As it turns out, 73% of people now believe it is "very important" that future generations can easily access and learn about their ancestors through digital records.

 Unlike a static announcement, a modern memorial website is a collaborative archive.
 It allows family members from across the globe to contribute photos and stories in real-time.
 This is particularly relevant as Online Obituary Platforms (Side-by-Side Comparison and Key Differences) move away from simple text to rich media experiences.